edwinacunav/hiddenchest/README.md

         - Only the last assignment to `Window#open_mode=` will be taken in consideration by the engine.
 * `Window#set_xy(newx, newy)` lets you assign both Carthesian coordinates at the same time.
 * Assign a viewport to any RGSS1 window by using `Window#viewport = some_viewport`
+* They now support additional keys like PrintScreen, Return or Enter or LeftShift or RightAlt or NumPadDivide * or KeyH or KeyM or N1 through N0.
 * The `Input.press?` family of functions accepts three additional button constants: `::MOUSELEFT`, `::MOUSEMIDDLE` and `::MOUSERIGHT` for the respective mouse buttons.
 But you can also type them as `::MouseLeft`, `::MouseMiddle` and `::MouseRight`.
-* They now support additional keys like PrintScreen, Return or Enter or LeftShift or RightAlt or NumPadDivide * or KeyH or KeyM or N1 through N0.
-* The `Input` module has two additional functions, `#mouse_x` and `#mouse_y` to query the mouse pointer position relative to the game screen.
+* The `Input` module has two additional functions, `mouse_x` and `mouse_y` to query the mouse pointer position relative to the game screen.
+* Now the `Input` module offers you some new methods: `left_click?` `middle_click?` and `right_click?`.
-* The `Sprite` and `Window` classes now support mouse clicks!
+* The `Bitmap`, `Sprite` and `Window` classes now support mouse clicks!
 Well, they indirectly do it...
 You got to set the `@area` array with every single x, y, width and height dimensions first.
 Usually you do that in the Window_Selectable and its child classes refresh method.
 The following script calls might be used in scene scripts:
+    - `Bitmap#alpha_pixel?(x, y)` - It's not just for clicks!
     - `Sprite#mouse_above?` alias `Sprite#mouse_inside?`
+    - `Sprite#mouse_above_color?` - It will ignore pixels with alpha value set at 0.
     - `Window#mouse_above?(command_index)` alias `Window#mouse_inside?(command_index)`
 * The `Graphics` module has three additional properties: `fullscreen` represents the current fullscreen mode (`true` = fullscreen, `false` = windowed), `show_cursor` hides the system cursor inside the game window when `false` and `block_fullscreen` (`true` or `false`) will prevent the player from entering fullscreen mode or not even if they change the configuration file settings.
 * Graphics module also lets you take snapshots by calling the save_screenshot method.